Skip to content

 Ken Schwencke

-Ken Schwencke is the editor of our news applications team, which creates interactive databases and graphics.
-Ken has been with ProPublica since 2016, where he has worked on our award-winning Electionland project, ran our database of nonprofit data, and reported on LGBTQ issues and white supremacists.
-Previously, he worked on The New York Times’ interactive news team and the Los Angeles Times data desk.
-He has a journalism degree from The University of Florida.
+Ken Schwencke is the senior editor for data and news applications and is in charge of ProPublica’s data journalism.
+He has been with ProPublica since 2016, where he has worked on our award-winning Electionland project, ran our database of nonprofit data and reported on LGBTQ issues and white supremacists.
+Previously, he worked on The New York Times’ interactive news team and the Los Angeles Times’ data desk.
+He has a journalism degree from the University of Florida.

 ProPublica’s Nonprofit Explorer Gets Email Alerts and Other Major Improvements